dritx16/text-analyzer-api/README.md

-# Otsimo Online Task
+# Text Analyzer With API (With Python Standard Librairies Only)
-This repository consists of implementations of online task "Text Analyzer" for Otsimo summer internship application.
+This repository consists of implementations of text anlayzer with API included.

 Text analyzer includes :
   - Word count